Financial Assistance for Graduate Study

 Graduate teaching assistantships constitute the largest source of financial assistance available to students through the Department of History.
 The primary duty of graduate teaching assistants is to assist faculty in the World History Program by grading papers, counseling students, and conducting weekly discussion sessions with students taking History 151 or 152.
 The Department of History calculates the work load of graduate teaching assistants at 20 hours per week, so assistants carry course loads of no more than nine hours per semester.

-Prospective students must apply for graduate teaching assistantships separately from admission to the Department of History and the Graduate Division.
-The assistantships are renewable, assuming satisfactory progress toward the degree, for a maximum of two years at the M.A. level, three years at the Ph.D. level, and four years in a combined M.A. and Ph.D. program (though never longer than necessary to complete a degree program).
-Complete applications for assistantships are due by 1 January.
-For details about graduate teaching assistantships and application forms, please view Departmental Applications Forms and Information, or contact the Graduate Secretary.
+Prospective students must apply for graduate teaching assistantships separately from admission to the Department of History and the Office of Graduate Education.
+The assistantships are renewable, assuming satisfactory progress toward the degree, for a maximum of two years at the M.A. level and three years at the Ph.D. level (though never longer than necessary to complete a degree program).
+Complete applications for assistantships are due by 15 December.
+For details about graduate teaching assistantships and application forms, please view our Prospective Graduate Student Information page, or contact the Graduate Secretary.

 The Department of History has limited amounts of other forms of financial assistance.
-The Graduate Division has authorized the Department to award merit-based tuition waivers.
-This requires students to be enrolled for 6 credits or more of degree-related courses, and maintain a grade-point average of 3.5 or better.
+The Office of Graduate Education has authorized the Department to award merit-based tuition waivers.
+This requires students to be enrolled for at least one credit or more of degree-related courses, and maintain a grade-point average of 3.5 or better.

 Financial Assistance from Extra-Departmental Sources